echoprotocol/echowiki/how-to/deploy-a-solidity-contract.md

-# Deploy a Solidity Contract
+# How to: Deploy a Solidity Contract

 Echo implements the Ethereum Virtual Machine \(EVM\) and supports smart contracts written in Solidity natively.
 In this example, we'll create, deploy, and call a contract on the Echo network written in Solidity.